bigfix/developer.bigfix.com/site/reference/types/bes-fixlet.md

 # locally visible flag of &lt;bes fixlet&gt;

-Returns `True` if the specified Fixlet message is locally visible.Note: This is a Console-only inspector.
+Returns `True` if the specified fixlet is locally visible.Note: This is a Console-only inspector.

 # master site flag of &lt;bes fixlet&gt;

-Returns `True` if the specified Fixlet message is from the Master site.
+Returns `True` if the specified fixlet is from the Master site.

 # message of &lt;bes fixlet&gt;

-Returns an HTML string containing the text of the Fixlet message.
+Returns an HTML string containing the text of the fixlet.

 # mime field &lt;string&gt; of &lt;bes fixlet&gt;